+Analysis of video images relayed from the ship's surveillance records told a story of vehement resistance.
 Dropships, a wave of Spirit and Phantom class assault transports, had surged into the holding bay.
-A deluge of rockets had washed over their hulls as they passed through the bay's energy shield.
+A deluge of rockets washed over their hulls as they passed through the bay's energy shield.
 Three of them had careened into the deck, vomiting fire and burning bodies as they tumbled and twisted across the deck, before finally slewing to a halt in a fountain of spraying sparks and screeching metal.

 Then the world exploded in sound and fury.

 "Plasma charged, rigged on a proximity trigger.
 It was a blunder on our part; we should have expected our egress was compromised."

 "It was Scimitar's third combat mission.
 Errors in judgement were expected."

 "It was also Scimitar's last combat mission.
 Errors in judgement proved fatal."

 "How did your team respond?"